Clover Club cocktail: Preparation and variations

 The drink can be a complex one to make due to the extra steps involved to get the head of foam on top of the drink.
 Several sources recommend that the drink be "dry shaken" (shaken without ice) with one source suggesting this be done for at least a minute.
 At this point ice should be added to the shaker to chill and dilute the drink.
 As of December 2014, Brooklyn's Clover Club restaurant used a traditional recipe of gin, dry vermouth, lemon, raspberry and egg white.

 There are several variations of this drink with the most common replacing the raspberry syrup with grenadine or red currant syrup.

 Cultural impact

-A Vocaloid producer by the name of "Yuuyu-P" has a song featuring Hatsune Miku named after this cocktail, "Clover Club", in which she describes the recipe.
+A Vocaloid producer by the name of "ゆうゆ" (Yuuyu) has a song featuring 初音ミク (Hatsune Miku) named after this cocktail, "クローバー♣クラブ" (Clover♣Club) in which she describes the recipe.